 Nutritional yeast is also rich in B vitamins which play a vital role in keeping you healthy.
 Vitamins like B1, B2, and B6 in it help your body convert energy into a form that can be burned by your cells.
 Various B vitamins also support digestive and nervous systems and keep your skin and eyes healthy.

 Many vegans turn to nutritional yeast for vitamin B12 since plant foods don’t contain this crucial vitamin.7 While nutritional yeast doesn’t naturally contain any vitamin B12, many manufacturers fortify their products with vitamin B12.
-You can check the label and buy nutritional yeast fortified with vitamin B12 so you get the benefits of this crucial vitamin as well.8
+You can check the label and

 5. Contains Immunity-Building Beta-1,3 Glucan